Ericsson/dataplanebook/src/threading/threading.rst

-A common pattern is launch a more-or-less permanently running function, and then deal with more fine-grained work scheduling by other means (e.g., a combination of DPDK event devices, DPDK timers and DPDK ethernet devices).
+A common pattern is launch a more-or-less permanently running function, and then deal with more fine-grained work scheduling by other means (e.g., a combination of DPDK event devices, DPDK timers and DPDK Ethernet devices).
 See the future chapter on :ref:`Work scheduling` for more information on this subject.

-After having finished initializing the DPDK platform and application, and launched all workers, the :term:`main lcore` itself may take on some long-runnning fast path task.
+After having finished initializing the DPDK platform and application, and launched all workers, the :term:`main lcore` itself may take on some long-running fast path task.

 .. literalinclude:: launch.c